As in Life, Middle School Features Memorable Pranks and Not Much Else

 NOT RECOMMENDED FOR: Actual middle schoolers, high schoolers or adults (unless watching with kids).

-Middle School: The Worst Years of My Life, directed by Steve Carr, opens in theaters October 7, 2016.
+Middle School: The Worst Years of My Life, directed by Steve Carr, opened in theaters October 7, 2016; available for home viewing January 3, 2017.
 It runs 92 minutes and stars Griffin Gluck, Andy Daly, Thomas Barbusca, Lauren Graham, Alexa Nisenson, Rob Riggle, Adam Pally, Retta, and Efren Ramirez.
 Watch the trailer for Middle School: The Worst Years of My Life here.

 Debbie Holloway is a storyteller, creator, critic and advocate having adventures in Brooklyn, New York.